APPLICATIONS ARE REVIEWED DAILY. YOU CAN EXPECT A RESPONSE WITHIN 24 HOURS.

 Advocate job in Charlotte, NC

-Act with client in mind and work to meet client expectations to the extent possible.
+Act with client in mind and work to meet client's needs and expectations to the extent possible.

 Administration

-Adhere to Agency procedures concerning Documentation, Critical Incident Reports and Client Satisfaction Surveys and participate in the Quality Assurance Process.
+Adhere to agency and program procedures concerning documentation, Critical Incident Reports, and Client Satisfaction Surveys, and participate in the Quality Assurance process.

 Stewardship

-Support agency mission by participating personally in agency and community meetings and committees as requested by supervisor.
+Participate in community meetings and committees as assigned by supervisor.

-Promote and maintain professional relationships with agency staff, interns, volunteers, and community partners.
+Promote and maintain professional relationships with agency staff, volunteers, interns, stakeholders, and community partners.

 Professional Development

-Contribute to quality services by staying informed of developments and trends in the area of child development, parenting, trauma and victimization, especially as it relates to sexual violence, child maltreatment, and intimate partner violence.
+Contribute to quality of services by staying informed of best practices, developments, and trends in the area of trauma and victimization, especially as it relates to intimate partner violence, sexual violence, and child maltreatment.

-Experience working with victims or experience in childhood development preferred
+Preferences: Experience working with victims or experience in human services.

-The worker is required to have the ability for close vision, distance vision, color vision, depth perception, and ability to adjust focus to perform an activity such as: preparing and analyzing data and figures; transcribing; viewing a computer terminal; expansive reading; visual inspection involving small defects, small parts and/or operation of machines (including inspection), to determine accuracy and thoroughness of work assignment.
+Ability for close vision, distance vision, color vision, depth perception, and ability to adjust focus to perform an activity to determine accuracy and thoroughness of work assignment.

-Position requires ability to reach, stand, crouch, walk, finger, grasp, sit, lift, pull, push, twist, talk, hear, talk, and perform repeated motions.
+Ability to reach, stand, crouch, walk, and finger, grasp, sit, twist, talk, hear, and perform repeated motions.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.